Artist Tips: Checklist for Planning Your Art Estate

 For more information about artist estate planning, read Estate Planning for Artists - Let Professionals Manage the Art

-You know yourself so well that you need little or no explanatory in order to understand your art and your creative process, but those who know you less well need more, and those who hardly know you at all need lots.
-Best procedure is to show anything you've dug up and decided you don't need to at least one third party, preferably more-- and make sure they're informed professionals, not simply friends, relatives or acquaintances-- like gallery owners, curators, consultants, professors, historians, appraisers, or even attorneys who know how to assess and prioritize art and art-related materials.
-Rather than act unilaterally, let them suggest what to keep and what to throw out.
+It's not that you need these things for yourself; you save them for the rest of us.
+You know everything about yourself and your art, inspirations and history as an artist, but we who don't know you that well need more, and we who hardly know you at all but may want to get to know you at some point in the future need lots more.
+So if you've dug something up and are thinking of throwing it out, show it to at least one third party first, preferably more than one-- and make sure they're knowledgeable professionals, not simply friends, relatives or acquaintances-- like gallery owners, curators, consultants, teachers or even attorneys who know what they're looking at and can evaluate and prioritize art and art-related materials.
+Rather than act unilaterally, let them weigh in on what needs to be kept.

 Additional points to keep in mind when planning your estate:

 * Make sure your executor, heirs, galleries, agents and representatives understand what you want done with your art (without trying to micro-manage).
 Never assume that people automatically know what to do.
-Put your preferences in writing.
+Put your instructions or preferences in writing.